 - Sponsored program data is complex and critical to multiple audiences across the University.
 Following training, you will be able to request and/or run a greater variety of reports, knowing what is available in Business Intelligence/Cognos, as well as a brief tutorial on how to design and share queries in Query Studio.
 This is an Elective in the Essentials of Research Administration (ERA) series offered by SPA and SPROUT.

-- University Services for Research Administrators
+- University Procurement and Logistics for Research Administrators

 - Entry Level

 - The University Procurement and Logistics team will discuss all aspects of their unit and how they can support MSU research projects.
 Topics will include: Procurement, Accounts Payable, Capital Asset Management, University Stores, Logistics and Mail Services.
 As possible, a facility tour will also be provided at the end of this training session.

 - ERA eLearning - Contracts and Other Agreements

 - This course is delivered electronically through D2L.
 Contact the SPA Training Coordinator to access the course.
 Department of Defense (DOD) agency specifics and nonfederal agreements will be covered.
 What is a DFAR/FAR?
 How is DOD different from the other federal agencies?
 Learn about the types of agreements industry and nonfederal sponsors use, such as master agreements, and fixed price versus cost reimbursable agreements.